lenevor/docs/requests.md

 <a name="request-headers"></a>
 ### Request Headers

-You may retrieve a request header from the `Syscodes\Http\Request` instance using the `header` method.
+You may retrieve a request header from the `Syscodes\Components\Http\Request` instance using the `header` method.
 If the header is not present on the request, `null` will be returned.
 However, the `header` method accepts an optional second argument that will be returned if the header is not present in the request, as follows:

     $header = $request->header('X-Header-Name');